On this page:

 Yes.
 Calls made from abroad will be treated as a call originating from University of Aberdeen, i.e. calling a local number relative to UoA will be treated as local number.
 A call to a local number in the country you are in will be treated as an international call from Aberdeen.

-You can call University Security Control, extension 3939, from any Teams-Telephony-enabled account on any Teams device.
+You can call University Security Control, extension 3939, from any Teams-enabled device.

-To call a three-digit number from Teams Telephony you must prefix it with 9.
 For Emergency Services you must dial 9999 or 9112.
 The call handler will see the location as ‘University of Aberdeen Regent Walk Aberdeen’ as that is where the call is generated.
+Note the additional 9 prefix which you must add to all 3-digit extension numbers.

 - Can I see my call history and block nuisance calls?